-

 - Tools and Resources

-Innovation Economics is a relatively new branch of economics that focuses on (rather predictably) innovation, alongside the study of technology, knowledge, and entrepreneurship.
+What is Innovation Economics?Innovation Economics is a branch of economics that focuses on (rather predictably) innovation, alongside the study of technology, knowledge, and entrepreneurship.
 It aims to understand where new ideas come from, and how we can put forward policies which will encourage the development of new ways of thinking.
 As many nations move away from an industrial model of production and towards a knowledge-based economy, the economics of innovation becomes more and more relevant.
+Although it is a fairly new field, innovation economics has risen to prominence quickly over the last few years.
+The following is a list of links and resources to help teach you and keep you up to date on all the latest developments in innovation economics.

 -